patricialmd/aged-care-safety-analytics/README.md

 - **Incident Types by Category**: Falls are the most common type of incident across all risk groups.
 High-risk residents have the most incidents overall compared to medium and low-risk residents.
 - **Key Insights and Findings**: Summarises the most important findings from the dashboard, written in plain text for quick and easy reading.

 ### Power BI - Low Risk View
 ![Power BI Low Risk](https://github.com/patricialmd/aged-care-safety-analytics/blob/main/06_screenshots/Low-Risk-View.png) This dashboard filters data to show only **low-risk residents aged 65-74**.
 Safety performance is generally stable with no clear upward or downward trend in incidents throughout the year.
 Falls are the most common incident type across all cities, and most incidents are being resolved.
 However, the serious incident rate is above threshold, suggesting that even low-risk residents still need careful monitoring.

 ### Power BI - Medium Risk View
 ![Power BI Medium Risk](https://github.com/patricialmd/aged-care-safety-analytics/blob/main/06_screenshots/Medium-Risk-View.png)
+This dashboard filters data to show only medium-risk residents aged 75 to 84.
+The average response time is 14.82 minutes, just within the 15-minute SIRS target, and the incident closure rate is 74.21%.
+However, the serious incident rate is above threshold at 8.18%, indicating this group still requires close attention.
+Falls remain the most common incident type across all cities, with Perth again having the highest incident volume, and monthly incidents show a declining trend toward the end of the year.

 ### Power BI - High Risk View
 ![Power BI High Risk](https://github.com/patricialmd/aged-care-safety-analytics/blob/main/06_screenshots/High-Risk-View.png) This dashboard filters data to show only **high-risk residents aged 85 and above**.
 Despite being the highest risk group, the serious incident rate is relatively low at 8.48% though still above threshold, and high-severity incidents have the best resolution rate at 84.21%.
 Falls remain the most common incident type across all cities, with Perth having the highest incident volume.
 Monthly incidents fluctuate throughout the year with high-severity incidents showing more dramatic ups and downs compared to total incidents.

+---

 ## Key Insights